antfitch/devdocs-ai/src/data/topics/how-to-use-simulator.md

 Simulators are essential tools for debugging quantum circuits without needing to wait for access to a real quantum computer.

-## 1. Choosing the Simulator Backend
+## 1. Choose the Simulator Backend
 Our API provides access to several high-performance simulators.
 You can find them by listing the backends and filtering for `type: 'SIMULATOR'`.

 ```javascript